NorthSailor/UVS/README.md

 ## Building
 Building should be fairly straightforward.
 Install the SDL development libraries and OpenGL and you're all set.
+To generate the documentation you need to have doxygen and dot installed.
+On an Ubuntu system, you need to install the `doxygen` and `graphviz` packages.
+Should these packages be installed, you only need to type `doxygen` at the root of the source tree.

 ## Running
 It is essential that you have the assets in place and also that you run UVS from the root of the source tree.